P2Tree/LLVM_for_cpu0/README.md

 ### Introduction

 This is a tutorial to learn LLVM, I realize a backend in LLVM infrastructure to compiler execute code for Cpu0 which is a simple RISC cpu.
 And I also write a detailed tutorial document by Chinese as a guidance for Chinese LLVM beginner.
-You can find it in the `doc`.
+You can find it in the `toturial`.

 This directory and its subdirectories contain source code for LLVM \( LLVM 8.0.0 currently \), a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.